Firestone Grand Prix of St. Petersburg

 St. Pete’s nearby restaurants, bars and shops lend a festive and fun atmosphere to the event, which circles Pioneer Park, the Duke Energy Center for the Arts - Mahaffey Theater and the Dalí Museum.
 It’s a far cry from other racetracks that are often in remote locations and offer fewer (and less luxurious) food and entertainment options.

 The great racing, the beautiful setting on the St. Petersburg waterfront and the many amenities attract a stream of well-heeled fans, race drivers and teams to Florida’s only IndyCar race.
-Luxury yachts fill downtown marinas, and hotels and bars are busy (book your hotel stay now).
+Luxury yachts fill downtown marinas, and hotels and bars are busy.

 Food & Drink at the Event